Azure/azure-quickstart-templates/sas-viya/README.md

 For your repository, you can do either:
 * Use the default method, which downloads the installation files directly from SAS.
 * Upload an entire mirror to Azure blob storage.
-* Compress the folder and upload to an Azure blob or another storage location that is secure.

-**Note** For the mirror storage, use the same storage account that you used for the license file in ["Upload the License Zip file."](#license)

 To use a mirror repository, create a mirror repository as documented in ["Create a Mirror Repository"](https://go.documentation.sas.com/?docsetId=dplyml0phy0lax&docsetTarget=p1ilrw734naazfn119i2rqik91r0.htm&docsetVersion=3.4&locale=en) in the SAS Viya 3.4 for Linux: Deployment Guide.